jdelker/traefik-forward-auth-modopenidc/README.md

-## mod-auth-openidc-forwardauth
+## traefik-forward-auth-modopenidc

 A Docker image for a forwardauth container based on the `mod_auth_openidc` Apache 2.x module.
 This image is meant to serve in conjunction with Traefik and other compatible reverse proxies.
-Claim requirements are configurable through Docker ENVs.

 - [Why this image exists](#why-this-image-exists)
 - [Quickstart](#quickstart)